 Food: Some place I haven't been before, and preferably some food I've never had.

 TV: I think TV's mostly crap, but I do have a few guilty pleasures like Bob's Burgers and Game of Thrones.
 A lot of what the BBC does is good (e.g., Black's Books, Sherlock, and unsurprisingly Doctor Who).
-I have a platonic crush on Jon Stewart (Trevor Noah's slowly growing on me).
+I had a platonic crush on Jon Stewart (Trevor Noah's slowly growing on me, but John Oliver's better).
 I haven't opted for cable in years, but I Hulu/Netflix pretty regularly (are those verbs yet?
 I vote yes).

-Podcasts: Radiolab, Savage Lovecast, This American Life, Car Talk, Planet Money, Wait Wait Don't Tell Me, Wits
+Podcasts: Radiolab, Savage Lovecast, This American Life, Car Talk, Planet Money, Wait Wait Don't Tell Me, Welcome to Night Vale

 I'm also a big fan of Theater.
 I took a course where we got to see 25 plays in 15 days in London - seeing Alan Rickman perform and being wished a Happy New Year by Judi Dench were highlights.
-I can even be a sucker for musicals.
-I haven't seen as many plays as I'd like since coming to Austin, though.
+I can be a sucker for musicals.
+I haven't seen as many plays as I'd like since coming to Austin, though - something I'd like to change.

 * A tune in my ears (or at least in my head)